 Pursuant to Section 92(3) read with Section 134(3)(a) of the Act, the Annual Return of the Company is available at the Companys website: (https://www.enil.co.in) at url: https://www.enil.co.in/financials-annual-reports. php.

 During the financial year under review, the Company has not issued:

-The equity shares of the Company are listed and admitted to dealings on BSE Limited (BSE) and National Stock Exchange of India Limited (NSE) since February 15, 2006.
+The equity shares of the Company are listed on BSE Limited (BSE) and National Stock Exchange of India Limited (NSE) since February 15, 2006.
 Annual Listing Fee has been paid to each exchange.
 As required under the Listing Regulations, the Company has executed the Uniform Listing Agreement with BSE and NSE.

 23. Management Discussion and Analysis Report